 Co-edited by Diana McCaulay and Shivanee Ramlochan

-The Cropper Foundation, with funding support from Open Society Foundations, will launch the preview of the forthcoming Caribbean Climate Justice anthology, Writing For Our Lives at the 2024 UN Climate Change Conference in Baku, Azerbaijan.
+The Cropper Foundation, with funding support from Open Society Foundations, launched the preview of the Caribbean Climate Justice anthology, Writing For Our Lives on November 18 at the CARICOM Pavillion at the 2024 UN Climate Change Conference held in Baku, Azerbaijan.

-Published by Peekash Press, the preview will present the thoughtfully curated sample e-book comprising six pieces from as many Caribbean writers across fiction, poetry and creative non-fiction, along with a stirring introduction by UNFCCC Executive Secretary Simon Stiell.
+Published by Peekash Press, the preview presents the thoughtfully curated sample e-book comprising six pieces from as many Caribbean writers across fiction, poetry and creative non-fiction, along with a stirring introduction by UNFCCC Executive Secretary Simon Stiell.

-This electronic sample will feature pieces from the following writers:
+This electronic sample features pieces from the following writers:

 The complete (print and electronic) anthology is set for publication in Q1, 2025 and will feature over 25 writers from across the Caribbean, all living in and writing from the region.